Hope Davis

 Hope Davis (born March 23, 1964) is an American actress.
 Her accolades include nominations for three Emmy Awards, two Golden Globe Awards, and a Tony Award.

 She made her film debut in Joel Schumacher's Flatliners in 1990.
-She then starred in the critically acclaimed films The Daytrippers (1996), About Schmidt (2002), Infamous (2006), and Asteroid City (2023).
+She has gone on to star in the critically acclaimed films The Daytrippers (1996), About Schmidt (2002), Infamous (2006), and Asteroid City (2023).
 She received a Golden Globe Award for Best Supporting Actress – Motion Picture nomination for her role in American Splendor (2003).
 She received an Independent Spirit Award with the cast of Synecdoche, New York (2008).
 In 2016, she joined the Marvel Cinematic Universe portraying Tony Stark's mother Maria Stark in Captain America: Civil War (2016).

 In 1992, she made her Broadway theatre debut in Two Shakespearean Actors.
 In 1997 she starred as Sasha in Ivanov opposite Kevin Kline and Marian Seldes.
 She earned acclaim for her role in Yasmina Reza's God of Carnage in 2009 acting alongside Jeff Daniels, Marcia Gay Harden, and James Gandolfini.
 For her performance she received a nomination for the Tony Award for Best Actress in a Play.

 Hope's early television roles include the Dick Wolf NBC series Deadline (2000–2001) and the ABC drama Six Degrees (2006–2007).
 She later earned Primetime Emmy Award nominations for her performances in the HBO projects In Treatment (2009), The Special Relationship (2010), and Succession (2021–2023).
 Her other notable roles include in Mildred Pierce (2011), The Newsroom (2012–2013), and Your Honor (2020–2023).